 Scallions, also known as green onions, are a type of onion that is harvested while the bulb is still small and immature.
 The white part of the onion is the most commonly used, but the entire scallion can be eaten.
 They have a milder flavor than regular onions and are often used as a garnish or flavoring agent in dishes.

 There are two main types of scallions: the common onion (Allium cepa) and the Welsh onion (Allium fistulosum).
-The common onion is the most widely cultivated and has a variety of subtypes, including red onion, white onion, and yellow onion.
+The common onion is the most widely cultivated and has a variety of subtypes, including red, white, and yellow.
 The Welsh onion is a less common variety native to Asia and has a stronger flavor than the common onion.

 Spinach